Kiara Fontanilla

-Kiara Fabiola Reyes Fontanilla (born July 1, 2000) is a footballer who plays as a goalkeeper for the Westcliff University Warriors.
-Born in the United States, she represents the Philippines women's national team.
+Kiara Fabiola Reyes Fontanilla (born July 1, 2000) is a professional footballer who plays as a goalkeeper for Armenian Women's Premier League side FC Pyunik.
+Born in the United States, she represents the Philippines at international level.

 Early life

 Fontanilla was born in Fullerton, California to a Mexican mother, Fabiola (née Reyes), and a Filipino father, Francisco Fontanilla but was raised in Jurupa Valley and Eastvale.
-Her father has roots in Baguio having moved to the United States at age seven.She attended Norco High School where she graduated in 2018.
+Her father has roots in Baguio having moved to the United States at age seven.
+She attended Norco High School where she graduated in 2018.
 She attended the Northwestern Oklahoma State University for her freshman year before moving to the California State University, Fullerton the following year.
 She then moved to the Eastern Oregon University in 2020.

 Early career

 Fontanilla played for the varsity women's football (soccer) team of Norco High School under head coach Daniel Graffa.
 She was a two-year varsity letterwinner.
 In her senior season in 2017, she led her team to the California Interscholastic Federation.
-She also played for local soccer club Arsenal FC which she helped make it to six consecutive editions of the Surf Cup from 2013 to 2018.
+She also played for local soccer club Arsenal FC where she helped make it to six consecutive editions of the Surf Cup from 2013 to 2018.

 College career

 As a freshman, Fontanilla played for the Northwestern Oklahoma State Rangers.
 She became part of the Cal State Fullerton Titans women's soccer team for the 2019 season.
 She redshirted for her sophomore season.
 She was part of the Titans squad which won the Big West regular season Conference Championship and Tournament Championship.
 In the 2020 season, she joined the Eastern Oregon University Mountaineers.
+In 2022, she transferred to a school in Southern California so she could focus on her club soccer career.

+Club career

+In 2023, Fontanilla began playing for the Central Coast Mariners.
+She is a top-ranked goalkeeper in the FNSW Women's League One.

+Fontanilla entered the 2024 draft for the National Women's Soccer League.

+Manila Digger

+In July 2024, after weeks of training with the team, the club officially announced the signing of the Philippines international goalkeeper, along with compatriot Rhea Chan.

 International career

 Fontanilla is eligible to represent the Philippines through her Filipino father.
-However she had to secure Filipino citizenship for herself and her father who has not been in the Philippines for the past 40 years.
+However, she had to secure Filipino citizenship for herself and her father who has not been in the Philippines for the past 40 years.
 She is part of the Philippines squad which participated in the 2022 AFC Women's Asian Cup in India.
 A third-choice keeper for the tournament, she made her senior national team debut in the Philippines' 0–4 loss to Australia.

+Fontanilla was named a member of the Philippines women's national team for the 2023 FIFA World Cup.